 Singer sewing machine ranges

-Singer's Simple, Talent and Heavy Duty ranges are all standard mechanical sewing machines, which are medium size and have extra features, such as 1-step and 4-step button hole functions.
-Stitching speed is also faster.
+Singer's Simple, Talent and Heavy Duty ranges are all standard mechanical sewing machines, which are medium size and have extra features, such as one-step and four-step buttonhole functions.
+The stitching speed is also faster.
 These machines cost more than the compact models, but you shouldn't pay more than £300.

 If you're looking for a sewing machine that will also be able to handle embroidery, you'll need to look at Singer's XL range.
-However, for premium features you should expect to pay a premium price: the Singer XL 550 Futura costs £1,499.Prices correct as of April 2015.
+However, for premium features you should expect to pay a premium price: the Singer Futura XL400 is £899, while the newest and most advanced machine, the Singer XL 550 Futura, costs £1,399.Prices correct as of May 2018.